notactuallytreyanastasio/glitter_tui/README.md

-# A Senior Developer's First Earnest Attempt At Making An App With AI
+# A Senior Developer's First Earnest And Super Lazy As Hell Attempt At Making An App With AI
 ## Purpose
 This is met to be a couple things.